 There are plenty of reasons you might want to find images online with an image search.
 If you’re a graphic designer, artist, or photographer, for example, it’s a terrific way to make sure your work isn’t being copied without your permission.
 It’s also a good way, if you are distributing your work, to find websites that are using it, which can be an excellent resource for lead generation.

 In this post, we’ll first learn how to do a reverse image search, and then what we can do with the results.

 - Track your images

 Step 1: Choose a reverse image search service

 First, let’s choose an online search engine.
 For this article, I’m using Artist Ninja’s, as it’s free, and has enhanced features meant for artists and creatives.
 It uses Google to do the heavy reverse image search lifting, then organizes and displays your results in a really useful way (more on that to come); a feature that the other search engines lack.
 It’s a tool we developed to fill that need and more.

-There are other search engines, too, like using Google Images directly, TinEye, or Bing.
+There are other search engines, too, like using Google Images directly, TinEye, Bing, or our own reverse image search tool.
 These are also excellent tools, though Bing doesn’t produce as accurate results as the others, in my experience.

 Step 2: Pick an image to search with